How Is Rent Control Defined?

 What It Means for Landlords and Tenants

 Rent control laws vary greatly based on the individual state or city where the rental property is located.
-For example, New York City and San Francisco are both big cities and both have rent control laws, but they are very different.
+For example, New York City and San Francisco are both big cities, and both have rent control laws, but these laws are very different.
 You must, therefore, check the local laws in the exact city where your rental property is located to determine the rules that apply.
 In general, rent control:

-- Sets a Cap on Rent Increases: Most rent control laws place a limit on how much you can increase a tenant’s rent by when their lease is up for renewal.
-This amount is usually based on an area specific measurement, such as the local cost of living or inflation.
-In New York City, apartments that are limited by rent increases are known as rent-stabilized apartments, not rent controlled apartments.
+Most rent control laws place a limit on how much you can increase a tenant’s rent by when their lease is up for renewal.
+This amount is usually based on an area-specific measurement, such as the local cost of living or inflation.
+In New York City, apartments that are limited by rent increases are known as rent-stabilized apartments, not rent-controlled apartments.

 Does Every State Have Rent Control?